gvanastasov/example-simple-cpq-service/README.md

 ## About

 In a nutshell the project consists of a simple api layer, under which an `engine` takes `input`, process it and provides CPQ `output`.
 The processor logic consists of 3 phases, namely configure, price and validate - composition of which results in a quote.
 Each phase is further broken down into an ordered queue of simple logical operations, applied one after another.
-Data for each operation is kept inside in-memory db, seeded at runtime with some dummy values.
+Data for each operation, its arguments and its relevance to a product - is kept inside in-memory db, seeded at runtime with some dummy values.

 Notes: